ivan-kopylove/java-incubator/readme.md

 ## Package-private

 The examples intentionally violate DRY principle in the sake to make every example self-sufficient.
 No class reuse.
 No classes.
+Only a few `public` keywords.